signifyd/php/README.md

 ```
 ### Guarantee
 Guarantee data
+The guarantee object is the container for guarantee information that is sent to our API.
+The guarantee class can be found under namespace "Signifyd\Models", located lib/Models/Guarantee.php.
+The guarantee object has as properties other objects from the "Signifyd\Models" namespace, in order to facilitate the creation of a correct object that our API will be able to process without errors.
 ##### Properties
 Name | Type | Description | Notes
 ------- | ------- | ------- | -------